 So you’ve decided to take a beginning motorcycling safety class and buy your first motorcycle.
-If we had to guess, you’ve been to a dealership to try out a few motorcycles and scoured the internet looking at what’s available from each manufacturer, and which motorcycles are the best fit for your height and size.
+If we had to guess, you’ve been to a dealership to try out a few motorcycles and scoured the internet looking at what’s available from each manufacturer and which motorcycles are the best fit for your height and size.
 The amount of motorcycles available on the market is staggering.
 Even if you have a basic idea of what you want to use the motorcycle for, there is an array of types that can get the job done.

 The standard type of motorcycle is a common favorite because it has a simple design and is suited for all purposes.
-It has variations from 125cc up to 1,000cc and can be fit with luggage, a tank bag, a different seat, and it makes a good first and all-around motorcycle to ride.
+It has variations from 125cc up to 1,000cc and can be fitted with luggage, a tank bag, and a different seat, and it makes a good first and all-around motorcycle to ride.
 It doesn’t normally come with a large fairing on the front if it has one at all.

-The Sport Touring motorcycles are a solid mix between the Sport and the Touring, just as their name suggests.
+The Sport Touring motorcycles are a solid mix between Sport and Touring, just as their name suggests.
 They are usually taller in seat height than a Touring motorcycle and have better luggage options than the Sport motorcycles for hauling extra gear on longer trips.
 They mix both styles well and with the right equipment can do it all between quick trips with friends or some of the longer road trips you’ve been thinking about.
 Engine sizes are usually in the mid-range to some of the larger available.
 Just use your best judgment for what size you need that will fit your riding style the best.
 Kawasaki makes a good Sport Touring motorcycle in the Concours14 ABS.
-It will hold quite a bit of extra gear and will allow you to put on a lot of miles over a long weekend.
-The engine size is a little larger for extra power to cruise the highways across the country.
+It will hold quite a bit of extra gear and allow you to put on a lot of miles over a long weekend.
+The engine size is a little larger for the extra power to cruise the highways across the country.

-Need Motorcycle Insurance?
+Want Cheaper Motorcycle Insurance?

-Some may argue that a Scooter isn’t a real motorcycle, but they certainly can get you around in safety and style like their bigger siblings.
+Some may argue that a Scooter isn’t a real motorcycle, but they can get you around in safety and style like their bigger siblings.
 Scooters are best suited for a metropolitan area that doesn’t incorporate highway speeds.
 They are lightweight and low to the ground which makes them easy to navigate through city streets without having to muscle them around all day.
 They come in varying sizes, from 50cc through 500cc, and will have enough power to get you around your commute or a fun night on the town.
-They offer a smaller fairing with limited storage for a few items that make them great to cruise around on.
+They offer a smaller fairing with limited storage for a few items making them great to cruise around.
 The Honda Ruckus is a popular option for a Scooter that has a good lineup of accessories when you need to break out from the norm with a little extra flair on your ride.